capacitor-community/native-market/README.md

 Capacitor community plugin for native market for Play Store/App Store.

+**Note:** The plugin doesn't work on iOS Simulator because it doesn't have App Store app installed.
+It works on Android Virtual Devices if they have Google Play installed with an user loged in.

 ## Maintainers

 | Maintainer    | GitHub                                      | Social                                           | Sponsoring Company |